top of page

 Session fees

-I charge £40 for a 50 minute session. (concessionary rates available for trainees and individuals on low income).
+I charge £45 for online sessions or £50 for face-to-face sessions, both lasting 50 minutes.
+Concessionary rates are available for students and individuals on low incomes or receiving benefits.
 We will agree on payment methods during our first meeting.

 How I deliver therapy